NON-CONSERVATIVES: MORE CON & POTHOLES

 The Governor of the Bank of England, Andrew Bailey

 It appears then that if Labour want to win at the next General Election, they will have to do more to win over the public.
-At the moment, Prime Minister Rishi Sunack is under attack from rampant inflation (broken campaign promises) that, according speculators is beyond control.
+At the moment, Prime Minister Rishi Sunack is under attack from rampant inflation (broken campaign promises) that, according to speculators is beyond control.
 As of 22nd June 2023, the Bank of England is said to be on track to kick interest rates up to their highest level in over 23 years in a bid to rein in inflation that is withstanding prior increases to borrowing costs, markets are betting.

 City traders ratcheted up their bets on peak UK interest rates in response to numbers from the Office for National Statistics (ONS) this morning that showed inflation is still plaguing the economy.
 Market participants now think Bank Governor Andrew Bailey and the rest of the monetary policy committee (MPC) – the nine-strong group who set official UK borrowing costs – will lift rates to at least six per cent.